 - Goat Yoga: on the Farm and Snuggle classes will begin early June (More to come)

 FAQs – Frequently Asked Questions:

 Q1.What kind of yoga is offered?
 The class is sequenced for all levels of yoga (beginners are welcome too!!), and focuses on deepening the human connection to nature, nurturing communication with animals, as well as fostering mindfulness, breath, and meditation all in a gorgeous setting with with some spectacularly fluffy and sweet assistance.
 No prior yoga experience is necessary.
 It is a 1hr yoga session taught by a certified yoga instructor were they use 12-15 baby goats to aid in your therapeutic relief when you practice a gentle flow yoga in this beautiful and natural farm setting.
 For those just wanting time with the goats we also offer a snuggle class that you also learn more about the goats and life on the farm.
-The classes include a farm viewing, 30/40 minutes of gentle yoga or snuggle while the goats interact with you, and a 15 min cool down seated poses while you continue to hold, pat, and feed goat treats.
+The classes include a farm viewing, 30/40 minutes of gentle yoga or snuggle while the goats interact with you, and a 15 min cool down seated poses while you continue to hold, pat, snap pictures, and feed goat treats.